DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

 * `Qt` and `libqglviewer` is no longer required for the viewer.
 * CI and CD are now built on top of actions that can be reused.
 These actions are used with side repositories.

-## Breaking changes
+## Breaking Changes
 The new minimal standard is now C++20, which replaced the previous standard of C++14.
 This has a few impacts.
 Some of the side effects of DGtal that you might notice are:
     * You can no longer convert enums to int.
     * Old `std::allocator` API is being removed (this was used in MPolynomial).
     * New code might not work with older versions because it uses new libraries and language features.
 * Removal of the deprecated namespace.
 Classes, functions and variables inside this namespace are now longer accessible.
-This is mostly about convolution on surfaces, which is now replaced with LocalEstimatorFromSurfelFunctorAdapter.
+This is mostly about convolution on surfaces, which is now replaced with `LocalEstimatorFromSurfelFunctorAdapter`.
-* The Viewer is now based on Polyscope (see the section below for more information).
+* The Viewer is now based on Polyscope (see the section above for more details).
 The stream API was kept the same, but most of the modifiers were taken out.
 See the [Migrating viewer page]()

 **Links:**